 Interim Federal Health Program Policy

-The Interim Federal Health Program (IFHP) provides limited, temporary, taxpayer-funded coverage of health-care benefits to protected persons, refugee claimants, and other specified groups who are not eligible for provincial or territorial health insurance.
+The Interim Federal Health Program (IFHP) provides limited, temporary, coverage of health-care benefits to protected persons, refugee claimants, and other specified groups who are not eligible for provincial or territorial health insurance.

 Temporary public policies

 - Temporary public policy concerning Tibetans living in the state of Arunachal Pradesh in India

 - Public policy concerning work permit requirement exemptions for caregivers

 - Public policy to exempt applicants for permanent residence from certain age-based requirements between invitation to apply and application